 DBRS Morningstar does not audit or independently verify the data or information it receives in connection with the rating process.

-The last rating action on this transaction took place on 15 January 2020, when DBRS Morningstar confirmed ratings on Caixabank´s CH following a full review of the Programme.
+The last rating action on this transaction took place on 29 March 2021, when DBRS Morningstar confirmed its AAA ratings on Caixabank´s CH and assigned AAA Ratings to Bankia S.A.
+Covered Bond issuances assumed by CaixaBank, following the merger of both entities.

 Information regarding DBRS Morningstar ratings, including definitions, policies, and methodologies, is available on www.dbrsmorningstar.com.